DL-IT/generative_zoo/README.md

 + **PyTorch 0.2 or better** (If you want to test other models except Improved WGAN : then you can use **PyTorch 0.10 or better**)
 + **Torchvision**

+### File Structure

++ `Architectures` contains dataset specific architectures (currently only for MNIST and CIFAR10) and a Generic Architecture generator
++ `Modules` contains the key modules of the GANs
++ `Mains` contains the sample Main files written for the GANs
++ `Utilities` contains some utility files and CUB200 and FASHION-MNIST dataset loaders
++ `Examples` contain some GIFs that show the variation in the improving quality of generated images with time

 ### Usage of the implementations

 The implementations have been designed to ensure quick and fast usage.